 Individuals whose condition meets these criteria are advised to seek a comprehensive evaluation from an experienced DBS team.
 This may be accomplished by requesting a referral from the patient’s neurologist to a DBS center.
 The best candidates who have the most robust response to DBS tend to be younger than 70 years of age, with few center of the body symptoms such as swallowing and balance problems.

-Many caregivers and individuals with Parkinson’s Disease are interested in complementary therapies to supplement medications and other traditional PD treatments.
-Increasingly, studies are showing that recreational physical activities such as walking, swimming, dance, yoga and Tai Chi can play an important role for individuals living with Parkinson’s disease.
-Although there is no evidence that non-medical activities can affect disease progression, physical activity may assist with management of the symptoms of the disease while helping to increase enjoyment of life by staying active, having fun and learning new skills.
+Many caregivers and individuals with Parkinson’s disease are interested in complementary therapies to supplement medications and other traditional PD treatments.
+Increasingly, studies are showing that recreational physical activities such as walking, swimming, dance, yoga, and Tai Chi can play an important role for individuals living with Parkinson’s disease.
+Although there is no evidence that non-medical activities can affect disease progression, physical activity may assist with management of the symptoms of the disease while helping to increase enjoyment of life by staying active, having fun, and learning new skills.
 Innovative programs are increasingly available.
 For example, one popular program started in New York and replicated in other states and countries offers dance classes for individuals with PD.
-A San Francisco Bay Area Parkinson Group partnered with the Mark Morris Dance Group, a highly regarded modern dance company, to develop dance classes for persons with Parkinson’s disease (PD), friends, and family.
-Professional dancers teach the classes in a large dance studio with live piano accompaniment (See the reference section of this fact sheet for more information on these and other programs).
+A San Francisco Bay Area Parkinson Group partnered with the Mark Morris Dance Group, a highly regarded modern dance company, to develop dance classes for persons with Parkinson’s disease, friends, and family.
+Professional dancers teach the classes in a large dance studio with live piano accompaniment (See the References section of this fact sheet for more information on these and other programs).

 Related Diagnosis: Lewy Body Dementia (LBD)